-What is Legg-Calve-Perthes Disease in Dogs?
+What is Legg-Calve-Perthes Disease?

 Without the necessary blood supply, the bony tissues begin to disintegrate, leaving the femoral head deformed.
 The cartilage that once acted as a cushion between the ball and socket can no longer remain in place.
 The result is an ill-fitting joint that becomes very painful when moving the affected limb.

 The name "Legg-Calve-Perthes" derives from the three separate orthopedic surgeons who discovered the disease in children in the early 20th century.

 The signs of Legg-Calve-Perthes disease often begin with mild lameness that gets steadily worse over weeks to months.
 As the disease progresses, pain and stiffness will become more noticeable and muscle atrophy will develop.
 The dog will eventually stop bearing any weight on the affected limb due to pain and weakness.
 The typical onset of signs is between five and eight months of age.

-Causes of Legg-Calve-Perthes Disease in Dogs
+Causes of Legg-Calve-Perthes Disease

 The lack of blood flow causes necrosis of the femoral head, leading to the gradual disintegration of bone and cartilage in the hip joint.

-Legg-Calve-Perthes is typically a hereditary disease that affects small breed dogs.
+Legg-Calve-Perthes primarily affects small breed dogs.
 Yorkshire Terriers are most often affected, but several other types of small dog breeds can develop the disease.
-In rare cases, the disease can be brought on by an injury.
+In rare cases, the disease can be induced by an injury.

 Ultimately, surgery is the best treatment for Legg-Calve-Perthes disease.
 Your veterinarian will perform a femoral head and neck excision.
 This involves the removal of the disintegrating bone on the "ball" portion of the joint.

-After surgery, rehabilitation therapy is necessary to help rebuild muscles that create a kind of false joint where the diseased bone used to be.
+After surgery, rehabilitation therapy is necessary to help rebuild muscles that create a kind of "false joint" where the diseased bone used to be.
 Dogs that had early disease changes or mild signs may recover quickly.
 Dogs with muscle atrophy may need more time to rebuild muscle mass.
 Fortunately, in time, most dogs will make full recoveries and go on to live normal lives.

-How to Prevent Legg-Calve-Perthes Disease in Dogs
+How to Prevent Legg-Calve-Perthes Disease

 Aside from avoiding traumatic injuries, there is not much you can do to prevent the disease from developing in a dog you already have.
 However, you can avoid putting your dog through the worst of the symptoms by going to the vet soon after signs appear.